 They haven’t thought about it strategically, they don’t have a plan, and they certainly don’t have systems in place to get the most out of the time they spend.
 So they don’t get results.

 When it’s done right, networking is a great way for a small law firm to generate business.
-(Check out our video on the subject.)
 It’s especially valuable for a firm in the early stages – where the lawyer typically has more time than money available.

 So how can you make networking WORK for your firm?
 Here are four tips: